 > Avoid saving seed for re-sowing from heavily infected crops

 *A decision not to renew the approval of chlorothalonil was made at a meeting of the European Standing Committee on Plants, Animals, Food and Feed on 22 March 2019.
-Timelines for the withdrawal are yet to be communicated by authorities.
+All products that contain this active ingredient expire by 20 May 2020.

 Ramularia leaf spot in barley